molel-gt/ssb/README.md

 You will need to have Python 3 and FEniCSx installed to be able to run these scripts.
 Installation instructions can be found at https://github.com/FEniCS/dolfinx.
 Additional packages required can be found at [requirements.txt](requirements.text).
 If you notice any errors and omissions, feel free to create a pull request and address the issue.
 No promise is made that the codes will be kept up to date across changing versions of the input software packages.

 ### Publications and Scripts
-#### Leshinka Molel and Thomas F. Fuller, Application of Open-Source Python-Based Tools for the Simulation of Electrochemical Systems.
-Journal of Electrochemical Society (Under Revision)
+#### E. L. Molel and T. F. Fuller, Application of Open-Source Python-Based Tools for the Simulation of Electrochemical Systems.
+Journal of the Electrochemical Society
 ##### Hull Cell Demo
   - hull-cell.py
 ##### Relative Feature Size